voyageprofessor/gtav-sourcecode-build-guide/README.md

 **Working Status:** [See here for the status of tools, game and known bugs](/workingstatus.md)

-> [!NOTE]
-> Don't ask me for any help, do it yourself.<br>
-> I will not provide any help to anybody ever again.<br>
-> This tutorial covers everything already, Just follow all the steps.

 ## Requirements
 ### Base
  - Minimum 150GB Free Space